PLEASE DO YOUR RESEARCH ON DIFFERENT ADOPTION GROUPS AND THEN PICK ONLY ONE TO APPLY TO -

 The adoption process begins when you have decided that a greyhound is the right dog for you.
 We ask you to fill out an application that gives us some information about your lifestyle, children, other pets as well as the amount of time you spend away from home, whether you have a fenced-in yard, and a few other things.
 The information you provide helps us find a dog that will be the perfect match for you.

-- We may call you to discuss your requirements and answer any questions in more detail.
+- When you speak to Linda, she will review your application and answer any of your questions.
 If you have a veterinarian, we'll call them to inquire about the care and treatment of your previous or current pets.
 Naturally, we don't want to release a greyhound to a home where other pets are not neutered or their shots are not up-to-date and the dog is on regular heartworm preventative

 - Once you have been approved, we begin looking for your dog.
-On an average, six or more greyhounds come to GFNJ every 10 days, so there are lots of choices.
 Before adoption, all dogs are spayed or neutered, receive rabies and distemper shots, are tested for heartworm and receive Drontal Plus as a worming treatment.
 Only dogs that pass a test to determine they are "cat tolerant" are placed in homes with small animals.
 Even then, we give you a basket muzzle for the introduction to your current pets.